adalf0722/style/README.md

 ## Why Theme Capsule Exists

-Most of the time, we can build features just fine, but making a UI that *actually feels right* from the start is much harder.
+Most of the time, we can build features just fine, but making a UI that actually feels right from the start is much harder.

 For engineers without a design background, UI polish often ends up being:
 - Done last
 - Taking the most time
 - Compromised into something “clean, but ordinary”

-While experimenting with **vibe coding**, I stumbled upon an interesting realization:
+While experimenting with vibe coding, I stumbled upon an interesting realization:

-> **If you give AI a *strong, opinionated theme* from the very beginning, the overall UI quality jumps dramatically.**
+> If you give AI a strong, opinionated theme from the very beginning, the overall UI quality jumps dramatically.

 Star Wars, Animal Crossing, Ghibli, retro arcades, NASA control rooms—when the theme is clear, colors, typography, spacing, animations, and component shapes naturally fall into place.

 The problem?
-**There are almost no ready-to-use, front-end-friendly references for these kinds of themes.**
+There are almost no ready-to-use, front-end-friendly references for these kinds of themes.

-So I built **Theme Capsule**.
+So I built Theme Capsule.

 ---